Teacher Leadership for Equity and Social Justice Certificate

 - Instructional Leadership

-- Applicants must hold a bachelor’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited when the degree was conferred) or the foreign equivalent.
+- Applicants must hold a bachelor’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited when enrolled and the degree was conferred) or the foreign equivalent.

 - Applicants must currently hold or be in the process of applying for an active Oregon Initial II, Standard, Professional, or Continuing Teaching License.

-- Applicants must document three years of successful teaching experience in public schools or regionally accredited private schools.
+- Applicants must document three years of successful licensed teaching experience in public schools or regionally accredited private schools.
 (Please note that licensed teaching experience in Oregon schools is required by TSPC to apply to the commission for an optional Teacher Leader License.)

 There is no application deadline.
 Completed applications will be reviewed on a rolling basis.
 That is, applications will go to program faculty and the Graduate Admissions Committee for review once the application is complete.